phall1/fella/README.md

 # fella

-> A dumb name for a serious tool.

 **fella** is a network identity and traffic containment framework.
 It rotates your system's identity artifacts, routes traffic through privacy-preserving backends, and enforces traffic containment with a configurable killswitch.

 ```